petekeller2/Epilogue-Starter-Kit/src/resources/readme.md

 'lrud|lcrud|lcrud|lcrud' => [true, false, true, true, ..., true]
 {owner: ['l', 'c', 'r']} => [true, true, true, false, false, ..., false] [true, ..., true] => [true, ..., true]
+/*
-// See test/tests/permissions/conversions.js for
+  See test/unitTests/permissions/conversions.js for
-// more examples of valid permissions formats
+  more examples of valid permissions formats
+*/
 ```

 ## Admins

 The enabled bit in `-c---|-----|----|-----` means that admins
+can create an instance of that resource.
+The list of admin
-can create a resource.
-Admins are found in the Admins table, with
+users is in the Admins table, with AdminId being the admin's
-AdminId being a user's user id.
+user id.

 ## Groups